-Learn how to add OpenGL shaders, and the programming language GLSL, and gain an insight on how the top websites can directly use hardware-enabled graphics.
+Learn how to add OpenGL shaders using the programming language GLSL, and gain insight on how the top websites use hardware-enabled graphics.

 What you'll learn

-OpenGL shaders are one of the most cutting-edge parts of the web right now.
+Get to know one of the most cutting-edge parts of the web right now: OpenGL shaders.
 The top websites are using them in their web designs but most sites aren’t due to the lack of understanding about how to use them.

-This course is aimed at creative people who are in making highly-performant graphics for the web.
+This course is aimed at creative people who want to make highly-performant graphics for the web.

 A computer (Windows, Mac or Linux) with the latest version of Chrome installed and a broadband internet connection.
-That’s it!
+Just that!

-What exactly is a shader and how do we write GLSL code
+What a shader is exactly and how to write GLSL code

-How to apply GLSL code to the web using P5.js and Three.js
+How to apply GLSL code to the web using GlslCanvas and Three.js

 Quick mathematical techniques for producing stunning graphics

-How to use procedural noise and randomness to create changable graphics
+How to use procedural noise and randomness to create changeable graphics

 Practical, go-at-your-own pace learning